[PREV - SHANDY_TOWN_MIND] [TOP]

 Money raining

-The part that Spade likes, down can be
+The part that Spade likes, though, is down can be

 Spade's conclusion: when